dbt-labs/jaffle-shop-classic/README.md

 ## Testing dbt project: `jaffle_shop`
+> **NOTE:** this is a fork of the [official repo](https://github.com/dbt-labs/jaffle_shop) with the only difference being the addition of some dockerfiles to make running this project on a local postres db a bit easier.
+If you don't need/want that you'd probably be better served by the official repo.

 `jaffle_shop` is a fictional ecommerce store.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.